310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% endbubble %}

 {% bubble Tetora %}
-Like I *said*!
-Don’t pat my head!
+Like I *said!* Don’t pat my head!
 Should we even be talking in the middle of our performance, anyway?
 {% endbubble %}

 {% bubble Chiaki %}